 - Analytics and workforce planning: Data-driven insights are key to aligning HR with the overall corporate strategy.
 With metrics and KPIs, reporting, predictive workforce modeling, and AI-powered analytics, HR leaders can better support strategic and operational planning as well as budgeting and performance management.

 - Employee experience management: With an increased focus on the employee experience, businesses must look for innovative ways to better understand why employees feel the way they do about their experiences at work, starting as a candidate to the day they leave and everything in between.

-Voice of the employee (VoE) technologies and tools to gather this information include 360-degree feedback assessments, surveys, behavioural and sentiment analysis, and more.
-Using these insights, organisations can personalise each employee’s experiences across their lifecycle, boosting engagement and productivity.
+Voice of the employee (VoE) technologies and tools to gather this information include 360-degree feedback assessments, surveys, behavioral and sentiment analysis, and more.
+Using these insights, organizations can personalize each employee’s experiences across their lifecycle, boosting engagement and productivity.

 HCM and ERP integration: The best of both worlds